 Anxiety that takes over life is a problem

-When anxiety takes over our lives, we have a medical problem.
-This refers to when the anxiety is making changes to our usual life in ways such as avoiding places or circumstances that can create anxiety like work, in the streets, or at social events.
-The result is that you start to withdraw and spend more time in isolation, usually under a state of apprehension.
-Persistent anxiety usually results in a lack of self-confidence, which ultimately has a massive impact on everyday life.
+However, when anxiety takes over our lives, then we have a medical problem.
+This refers to when the anxiety is making changes to our usual life in ways such as avoiding places or circumstances that can create anxiety at work, in the streets or at social events.
+The result is that you start to withdrawal and spend more time in isolation, usually under a state of apprehension.
+Persistent anxiety usually results in a lack of self-confidence, which ultimately has a massive impact in everyday life.

-Most people feel a mixture or combination of the above-mentioned symptoms, some mental and some physical, and this is what doctors call GAD or generalised anxiety disorder.
+Most people feel a mixture or combination of the above-mentioned symptoms, some mental and some physical, and this is what doctors call GAD or Generalized Anxiety Disorder.
 Usually, it lasts for a limited period of time: from days to months.

-There are five types of anxiety disorders.
+There are 5 types of anxiety disorders.
 GAD is one of them and usually the first one to appear.
-The other four are OCD (obsessive-compulsive disorder), panic attacks, PTSD (post-traumatic stress disorder) and social phobia.
+The other four are OCD (obsessive compulsive disorder) , panic attacks , PTSD (post-traumatic stress disorder) and social phobia .

 When general anxiety peaks and turns extreme, it turns into panic.
 When this extreme panic appears all of a sudden, we refer to it as a panic attack.
-At that point, people feel that something very bad and life-threatening is happening to them.
-They can feel short of breath, like having a weight in their chest.
-Some sufferers may think they are having a cardiac emergency and that they are about to die.
+At that point people feel that something very bad and life-threatening is happening to them.
+They can feel short of breath, like having a weight in their chest, some think they are having a cardiac emergency and they are about to die.

-Taking medication for anxiety is a very important first step when beginning to gain more control over the symptoms via cognitive and behavioural interventions.
-It’s also an important first step when learning to understand the personal and social factors that trigger the anxiety via psychotherapeutic interventions.
+Taking medication for anxiety is a very important first step when beginning to gain more control over the symptoms during cognitive and behavioural interventions.
+It’s also an important first step when learning to understanding the personal and social factors that trigger the anxiety via psychotherapeutic interventions.

 A combination of medical and psychological interventions for a limited period of time usually resolves GAD, allowing people to continue enjoying their personal and social lives once more.